 Nutmeg in Bangsar Village II

-Not only was the gravlax croissant-wich a hearty breakfast, it looked good enough to turn a frown upside down. – Pic courtesy of Hungry Go Where, September 22, 2014.One of the newer cafés around, cosy little Nutmeg’s breakfast and brunch menu might rival even Antipodean’s (there, we said it!)
-For something a little different but no less breakfast-y, there’s the gravlax ‘croissant-wich’ (RM26).
+One of the newer cafés around, cozy little Nutmeg’s breakfast and brunch menu might rival even Antipodean’s (there, we said it!)
+For something a little different but no less breakfast, there’s the gravlax ‘croissant-wich’ (RM26).
 A flaky croissant topped with smoked salmon with a hint of paprika, they got the scrambled eggs just right.
-Creamy, thick and ever slightly so runny, it was just as it should be.
+Creamy, thick, and ever slightly so runny, it was just as it should be.

 Alternatively, you can get a Dash of Nutmeg (ha, geddit?) in Bangsar Village, just by the connecting bridge.
-Nutmeg’s first outpost, perfect for a quick pitstop for delectable to-go options.
+Nutmeg’s first outpost, is perfect for a quick pitstop for delectable to-go options.

 Tedboy Bakery in Telawi

-Croissant, coffee, salad; we wouldn’t mind waking up early for a morning treat at Tedboy’s. – Pic courtesy of Hungry Go Where, September 22, 2014.Named after the son of the loving parents who run this cosy bakery café, Tedboy Bakery serves fresh, healthy, and wholesome breads and pastries, the perfect breakfast foods.
+Named after the son of the loving parents who run this cozy bakery café, Tedboy Bakery serves fresh, healthy, and wholesome bread and pastries, the perfect breakfast foods.

 An even healthier option comes in the form of their Waldorf salad (RM14.90) with lettuce, fresh apples, celery, and walnuts in a mayo dressing (it even sounds super refreshing!)